electrumsv/electrumsv/README.rst

 This will download and install all Python-based dependencies used by ElectrumSV, instead of using the 'packages' directory.

+If you are on Windows, and plan to use hardware wallets, you will need to obtain the `libusb` dlls and put them in the same directory as the `electrum-sv` script.
+Refer to the Azure Pipelines files in order to see where ElectrumSV gets it from, and what SHA256 checksum is expected forked the downloaded archive that includes the DLLs.

 If you cloned the git repository, you need to compile extra files before you can run ElectrumSV.
 Read the next section, "Development Version".